2023 - 2024 Junior High Schedule

 Description of homework activities: There will be times they need to sew at home.

-Example Projects: bookmark, headband/scrunches, pillowcase, hot pads, holiday themed sewing.
+Example Projects: bookmark, headband/scrunches, pillowcase, hot pads, holiday-themed sewing.
+The level we achieve is based from each class's participation.

 JH/HS Sewing (Advanced)